aws-samples/ams-self-service-reporting-aggregator/README.md

 - `DailyBackupCrawlerSchedule` is a cron expression representing the time the Glue Crawler should crawl for new reports.
 The cron expects 6 parts separated by whitespace, for example `cron(0 21 * * ? *)`
 - `PatchDetailsCrawlerSchedule` is a cron expression representing the time the Glue Crawler should crawl for new reports.
 The cron expects 6 parts separated by whitespace, for example `cron(0 21 * * ? *)`
 - `InstanceDetailsCrawlerSchedule` is a cron expression representing the time the Glue Crawler should crawl for new reports.
 The cron expects 6 parts separated by whitespace, for example `cron(0 21 * * ? *)`
+- `WeeklyIncidentReportCrawlerSchedule` is a cron expression representing the time the Glue Crawler should crawl for new reports.
+The cron expects 6 parts separated by whitespace, for example `cron(0 21 ? * MON *)`
 - `WindowsMissingCrawlerSchedule` is a cron expression representing the time the Glue Crawler should crawl for new reports.
 The cron expects 6 parts separated by whitespace, for example `cron(0 21 * * ? *)`

-_This package expects AMS SSR to publish new SSR reports into your AMS-Managed AWS Account by 21:00 UTC each day._
+_This package expects AMS SSR to publish new SSR reports into your AMS-Managed AWS Account by 21:00 UTC each day (or, for the Weekly Incident Report, weekly)._

 #### CloudFormation Outputs: